-Description Semi detached house.
-Accommodation GROUND FLOOR: Entrance Hall, Living Room, Dining Area, Kitchen.
-FIRST FLOOR: Three Bedrooms and Bathroom with WC.
-Gross internal floor area (m2) 86 Neighbourhood and location Similar style private built dwellings within the town to Troon and convenient for local amenities.
-Age Circa 1970.
-Weather Overcast.
+Description Detached bungalow.
+Accommodation Ground Floor:- Entrance Hall, Living Room, Kitchen, Three Bedrooms and Shower Room with WC.
+Gross internal floor area (m2) 75 Neighbourhood and location Similar style private residential dwellings within the town of Ayr and convenient for local amenities.
+Age Circa 1998.
+Weather Dry and sunny.
 Chimney stacks Visually inspected with the aid of binoculars where appropriate.
-Single chimney stack of brick construction.
+Single chimney stack of brick construction finished with a roughcast render.
 Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
 Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.